LNshuti/iga/README.md

 * **AI-Powered** - The application is built with advanced AI capabilities, enabling it to provide interactive and personalized educational experiences.

-* **UX-Designed** - IGA adheres to the latest UX design best practices, ensuring a seamless and intuitive user experience.
+* **UX-Design** - IGA adheres to the latest UX design best practices, ensuring a seamless and intuitive user experience.

 * **Full-Stack** - The template comes with a full-stack implementation, including a robust backend and a responsive frontend.